FG temporarily suspends Expatriate Employment Levy

 The Nigerian Association of Chambers of Commerce, Industry, Mines, and Agriculture (NACCIMA), along with key partners, announced the postponement in a press release.

-The suspension was coming barely a few weeks after the policy was introduced.
+The suspension came barely a few weeks after the policy was introduced.

 The EEL policy was designed to impose taxes on foreign workers, which in turn encourages companies to hire qualified local workers for the same roles.